LibraryOfCongress/seeing-lost-enclaves/README.md

 # Seeing Lost Enclaves
 ### Relational reconstructions of erased historic neighborhoods of color

-Seeing Lost Enclaves is an [initiative](https://newsroom.loc.gov/news/2023-innovator-in-residence-rebuilds-and-revisits-lost-communities/s/33e910fb-0ea2-4676-ba4c-0ce15e664735) by [Jeffrey Yoo Warren](https://unterbahn.com) as part of the 2023 [Innovator in Residence Program](https://labs.loc.gov/about/opportunities/innovator-in-residence-program) at the [Library of Congress](https://www.loc.gov/).
+Seeing Lost Enclaves is an [initiative](https://newsroom.loc.gov/news/2023-innovator-in-residence-rebuilds-and-revisits-lost-communities/s/33e910fb-0ea2-4676-ba4c-0ce15e664735) by [Jeffrey Yoo Warren](https://unterbahn.com) as part of the 2023-24 [Innovator in Residence Program](https://labs.loc.gov/about/opportunities/innovator-in-residence-program) at the [Library of Congress](https://www.loc.gov/).

-_This is a draft guide.
-The final will be published in September 2023 on the [LC Labs website](https://labs.loc.gov/work/experiments/lost-enclaves)._

-This repository contains the documentation for the Seeing Lost Enclaves project. **Part 1: Research** will be posted in draft form in December 2022.
+This repository contains the documentation for the Seeing Lost Enclaves project.

-The files contained can be viewed individually but are cross-linked as well:
+The files contained can be viewed individually but are cross-linked as well; for example:

 * [Research](research/index.md) contains Part 1: locating reference materials for relational reconstruction.
     * See the [bibliography](research/bibliography.md)